antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ## Background
 There are many different ways to ensure that the right resources are deployed and changed.
 Most likely, this is managed by peer reviews.
 However, looking at code and determining the changes is not always a simple task.
 How do you know what's being changed or created when you deploy infrastructure?

-In this blog, we will dive into Bicep what-if deployments and how they can help you ensure that you are deploying the right thing!
-We will do this by creating a GitHub Action pipeline using the Azure CLI to build, validate, and perform a what-if deployment.
+In this blog, we will dive into <a href="https://github.com/antonidag/github-action-bicep-what-if-https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/" target="_blank" rel="noopener noreferrer">Bicep</a> what-if deployments and how they can help you ensure that you are deploying the right thing!
+We will do this by creating a GitHub Action pipeline using the <a href="https://learn.microsoft.com/en-us/cli/azure/?view=azure-cli-latest" target="_blank" rel="noopener noreferrer">Azure CLI</a> to build, validate, and perform a what-if deployment.

 ## Creating a safe, secure and predictable deployments ☔